Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Related Work

 Applications of LLMs in customer-service QA reveal both strengths and limitations.
 A Swiss telecom study showed that GPT-4 could draft email responses but struggled with multi-step reasoning and hallucinations \citep{wulf2024exploringpotentiallargelanguage}.
 A hybrid system based on ChatGLM2-6B with LangChain, LoRA fine-tuning and reinforcement learning via Proximal Policy Optimization achieved a 74.8\% user acceptance rate, outperforming GPT-4 and baseline models \citep{chat-glm-electronic}.
 Emotion-aware QA systems further improved response relevance and positivity \citep{kdmile}.
 Despite these advances, LLM-based systems continue to face challenges related to scalability, latency and deployment cost.

-Reliability has been addressed through validation pipelines such as CHOPS, which employ classifier-executor-verifier frameworks \citep{Shi2024CHOPSCW} and collaborative generation methods such as Reconcile and SCRABLE that use multi-model voting and self-improving loops \citep{10849072, azov2024selfimprovingcustomerreviewresponse}.
+Reliability has been addressed through validation pipelines such as CHOPS (CHat with custOmer Profile in existing System), which employ classifier-executor-verifier frameworks \citep{Shi2024CHOPSCW} and collaborative generation methods such as Reconcile (a collaborative multi-LLM evaluation framework) and SCRABLE (Self-Correcting Response Approach Based on LLM Evaluation) that use multi-model voting and self-improving loops \citep{10849072, azov2024selfimprovingcustomerreviewresponse}.
 While these approaches enhance reliability, they remain dependent on large models.
 A further limitation is the limited availability of publicly accessible customer-service multi-turn QA datasets due to privacy concerns.
 TelBench introduced the TelTask and TelInstruct datasets \citep{lee-etal-2024-telbench} and TeleEval CS expanded this effort with 90,000 instruction-tuning examples \citep{li2025performance}.
 However, both benchmarks are restricted to Chinese and Korean and are not explicitly designed for multi-turn customer-service QA.
 As a result, reproducible evaluation of English multi-turn customer-service QA remains underexplored.